Quick overview:

-The lapidary answer to the question of whether an employer may control its employees is yes, but in a very limited way.
+The lapidary answer to the question of whether an employer can monitor its employees is that it can, but in a very limited way.

 - there is serious reason to doubt the employee’s work performance; and